During this health crisis, Okotoks Transit is operating as usual: Monday-Saturday, 6:00am-11:30pm.

 Large items can be brought onto the vehicle and must be stored in the rear of the vehicle provided space is available.
 If you have bulky items taking up extra space, please book an extra seat for them.
 For example, if your group consists of 2 adults and 1 piece of luggage, please indicate 3 passengers when booking.
 You are responsible for loading and unloading all personal belongings (except personal mobility devices such as walkers or folding wheelchairs).
 Any items cannot be placed on a seat, if other customers require the seat, in front of entrances or block aisles.

-An accessible van that accommodates a wheelchair is available.
+All vehicles are wheelchair accessible.
 There is an option to select this service when booking a ride.
 If required, the driver will assist you in entering/exiting the vehicle.

 Domestic animals are permitted on vehicles either on-leash or in a travel kennel and must be under the care and control of the owner.